dabernards/spectramax-automation/README.md

 # README.md

+Restructuring of the Spectramax automation script is intended to transform the cli tool toward a package-oriented version with a wrapper for quick cli use w/ existing argument structure.
+In this way it is more amenable for use in a 'data-as-code' methodology where all functions are captured in a single python script.

+#### Prior notes
 This set of python code is used to quickly process SpectraMax txt data files.
 It is primarily designed with time-sequence data where each time point has one or more replicates.
 A Specification file is used to identify the sample in each well and data is output to a key-value JSON-type dictionary for ease of data aggregation across multiple plates and measurement dates.

 ## Dependencies